solygambas/kotlin-projects/README.md

 | 24  | [FindMe](24-findme)                               | A simple game to learn how to create effects with shaders.                          |
 | 25  | [To-Do Notes](25-to-do-notes)                     | A basic app to learn how to test an Android project.                                |

+## Get Inspired

+Check out our [**collection of articles**](https://www.onbusinessplan.com/) for those beginning their Kotlin journey.
+Find tips, tricks, and motivational content to keep you engaged and motivated throughout your learning process.

+## Playground

+[Check the playground](playground) if you want to learn Kotlin core concepts first.

+## Acknowledgments

 These projects are adapted from various sources:

 - [Build A Simple Android App With Kotlin](https://www.youtube.com/watch?v=BBWyXo-3JGQ) by Philipp Lackner for Traversy Media (2021)